Being a specialist or a generalists have for long lead to divise debates.

 Your Combined Skill-Stack

 If you want to be successful in life, you have to be comfortable in managing multivariate problems at once.
 Especially in complex environments where your efforts is not directly connected with your outcome.
-Most of us operates in these conditions on a daily basis.
+Most of us operate in these conditions on a daily basis.

 As a software engineer your input is not directly correlated to your output.
 You can spend hours, weeks and months on a project without seeing any valuable shippable output.
 On the other hand you can spend a few hours of work and generate wealth for a whole organization.